-It’s great having a tiny camera that doesn't seem so obvious and obnoxious when your filming, especially if your wanting to film the people around you and the essence of a place.
+It’s great having a tiny camera that doesn’t seem so obvious and obnoxious when your filming, especially if your wanting to film the people around you and capture the true essence of a place.
 A big fancy camera can oftentimes intimidate people or kill the vibe.

 We have dropped our Gopro a few to many times…ops!
 But this thing never seems to brake!
 Our Gopro has survived over a year of rough off-beat travel through a few monsoons, a Holi festival many dusty roads and hikes across the Himalayas.

 Not only are these cameras durable and tiny, they also have great film capabilities.
 Gopro has awesome settings for slow mo and time lapse and you can even shoot in 4K resolution.
 These are the reasons why it would be hard to convince us on any other camera.

 The main let down for Gopro is the low light capacity, so filming at night will always result in grainy footage, but it’s a pay-off we are willing to make.